tcat-tamu/DEx-Deploy/README.md

    server (the same values supplied for `host_name` and `dns_duffix` above with a path of `/solr/` (note that the trailing slash is required).
-Solr will be run from within its own Docker container, and the Ansible playbook will configure Apache to route requests to this URL appropriately (although, not that only requests originating from this server will be allowed unless `solr_public` has been set to `true`.
+Solr will be run from within its own Docker container, and the Ansible playbook will configure Apache to route requests to this URL appropriately (although, note that only requests originating from this server will be allowed unless `solr_public` has been set to `true`.

 The other configuration properties should work as configured.
 Note that these paths are